Coronavirus: U.S. Death Toll Now At 14; New Cases In Maryland, Colorado, Pennsylvania

 "We're not there yet, but soon," Fauci said of the effort to make testing more widely available.

-As NPR's Allison Aubrey reports, "some academic hospitals are developing their own tests and commercial options are expanding really quickly."
+As NPR's Allison Aubrey reports, "Some academic hospitals are developing their own tests and commercial options are expanding really quickly."
 The results, she adds, "can take three or four days" before they're reported to local health officials and the CDC.

 Vice President Pence acknowledged a shortage of tests on Thursday, saying, "We don't have enough tests today to meet what we anticipate will be the demand going forward."

-As the deadly respiratory virus spreads in the U.S., President Trump signed an emergency funding package worth some $8 billion Friday morning.
+To address the growing crisis, President Trump signed an emergency funding package worth some $8 billion Friday morning.
 The president had been scheduled to sign the coronavirus bill at the CDC headquarters in Atlanta, but instead he opted to sign it at the White House before leaving on a trip to Tennessee and Florida.